TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/CreatePages/Index.rst

 ..  figure:: PageModule.png
     :alt: Screenshot of the backend module "Page" with the loaded example data

-    The page tree in the module :guilabel:`Web > Page` contains a few example pages now.
+    The page tree in the module :guilabel:`Web > Page` now contains a few example pages.

 .. _typo3-backend-site:

 Site configuration
 ==================

-If you followed :ref:`load-example-data` a basic configuration has already been created for you.
+If you followed :ref:`load-example-data` a basic configuration has been created for you.

 The site configuration is stored in a file called :file:`config/sites/main/config.yaml`.
-You can edit this file with the backend module :guilabel:`Site Management > Sites`.
+You can edit this file in the backend module :guilabel:`Site Management > Sites`.

 ..  figure:: SiteConfiguration.png